Defensive retail compounder pageCOST

 • Because membership disclosures move sentiment more than headline comps.

-• Because a clean public page helps decide if the premium is still earned.
+• Because a clean research guide helps decide if the premium is still earned.

 How BullScore frames live COST analysis